-Professor Gautam was an academic saint, his humble bachelorhood and untiring perseverance has given birth to an institution called M.P.
-Institute of Social Science Researchin 1983.
+Prof. RSG was an academic saint, his humble bachelorhood and untiring perseverance has given birth to an institution called Madhya Pradesh Institute of Social Science Research in 1983.
 His perseverant effort not only established it, but his inspiration to the young faculties and employees of the institution inculcated a culture of self initiation and self discipline at the institute.
 It is due to his vision MPISSR has succeeded to create a niche for itself in the arena of social science research over last two decades.
 In the later years of his life, MPISSR was turned into his home, irrespective of the holidays; he was always at institute to inspire the fraternity of the institute.
 Keeping in view his tireless effort for well being of the society, Department of Social Justice, Government of Madhya Pradesh conferred on him with Indira Gandhi Manav Sewa Award in 2001-02.
-The great institution builder Professor Gautam nominated as the council member of Indian Council of Social Science Research in 2008 and he served as President of MPISSR and Council of ICSSR till his last breath.
-Professor Gautam passed away on 6 April, 2011 at Ujjain, leaving behind an academic legacy through MPISSR and his students, dotting all over the India.
+The great institution builder Prof. RSG nominated as the council member of Indian Council of Social Science Research in 2008 and he served as President of MPISSR and Council of ICSSR till his last breath.
+Prof. RSG passed away on 6 April, 2011 at Ujjain, leaving behind an academic legacy through MPISSR and his students, dotting all over the India.

-M. P. Institute of Social Science Research arose out of the dream of Professor Gautam who had a long cherished desire to establish a national level institute of research and training in social sciences in Madhya Pradesh.
-Professor Gautam after superannuation as Professor and Head of School of Studies in Political Science, Vikram University, and Ujjain took of the herculean task of catalyzing the research activities of MPISSR, which he had established in 1983.
-Due to his untiring perseverant effort and dedicated research activities of the then MPISSR team, MPISSR was recognized for grant-in-aid scheme of Indian Council of Social Science Research (ICSSR) and Ministry of Higher Education, Government of Madhya Pradesh in 1993.
-After that MPISSR has proved itself as a premier research institution under the able guidance of Professor Gautam, which is now undertaking interdisciplinary social research and has earned national and international recognition in the field of Panchayati Raj and Tribal development and issues related to Social Exclusion and policies related to Inclusive Social Development in India.
+M. P. Institute of Social Science Research arose out of the dream of Prof. RSG who had a long cherished desire to establish a national level institute of research and training in social sciences in Madhya Pradesh.
+Prof. RSG after superannuation as Professor and Head of School of Studies in Political Science, Vikram University, Ujjain took of the herculean task of catalysing the research activities of MPISSR, which he had established in 1983.
+Due to his untiring perseverant effort and dedicated research activities of the then MPISSR team, MPISSR was recognised for grant-in-aid scheme of Indian Council of Social Science Research (ICSSR) and Ministry of Higher Education, Government of Madhya Pradesh in 1993.
+After that MPISSR has proved itself as a premier research institution under the able guidance of Prof. RSG, which is now undertaking interdisciplinary social research and has earned national and international recognition in the field of Panchayati Raj and Tribal development and issues related to Social Exclusion and policies related to Inclusive Social Development in India.

 Prof. Ram Sakha Gautam passed away on 6th April, 2011 leaving behind academic legacy that always strives for well being of society bereft of any socio-economic discrimination.
-To acknowledge his lifelong academic endeavor and to honor his contribution to Indian Social Science, the Governing body of MPISSR decided to organize “Prof Ram Sakha Gautam Memorial Lecture” every year during the month of January.
-Eminent social scientists and thinkers working on contemporary social science issues will be invited to deliver lecture in the honor of Professor Gautam on this occasion.
+To acknowledge his lifelong academic endeavour and to honour his contribution to Indian Social Science, the Governing body of MPISSR decided to organise “Prof Ram Sakha Gautam Memorial Lecture” every year during the month of January.
+Eminent social scientists and thinkers working on contemporary social science issues will be invited to deliver lecture in the honour of Prof. RSG on this occasion.